inasafe/inasafe-doc/docs/source/developer-docs/platform_linux.rst

 Running Unit tests from the IDE ...............................

 Python has very good integrated support for unit testing.
 The first thing you should do after setting up the IDE project is to run the tests.
 You can run tests in the following ways:

-* For the entire inasafe package
+* For the entire |project_name| package
 * For individual sub packages (e.g. engine, gui, storage, impact_functions)
 * for an individual test module within a package
 * for an class within a test module
 * for an individual method within a test class

 You can view these individual entities by browsing and expanding nodes in the project panel in the left of the IDE.

-.. note:: If you run the test suite for the entire inasafe package, it
+.. note:: If you run the test suite for the entire |project_name| package, it
     will mistakenly treat the sphinx documentation conf.py (docs.source.conf) as a test and fail for that test.
 This is 'normal' and can be ignored.